Rebecca Plummer Rohloff

 Beyond the Circus: Grounding A Visual Culture Pedagogy, in Duncum, P. ( 2006).
 Classroom Practices in visual culture.
 Preston, VA: NAEA.

-Mixed Media Painting, visual journaling, jewelry & mask making
+Mixed Media Painting, Sculpture, jewelry & mask making

 Guatemala- Maya life & cultural arts